kaffolder7/kener/docs/alerting.md

 <div class="rounded border px-4 py-0 ">
 	<p class="text-sm font-medium">
-		It will send alerts to the webhook, discord, and slack channels.
+		It will send alerts to the webhook, discord, slack, and telegram channels.
 		The alert will be set when the monitor goes down for 1 health check.
     	There will be one more alert when the monitor is up again after, 1 health check is successful.
 	</p>